François Séverin Marceau

 François Séverin Marceau-Desgraviers ([fʁɑ̃swa sevəʁɛ̃ maʁso degʁavje]; 1 March 1769 – 21 September 1796) was a French general of the Revolutionary Wars.

 Early life

 Desgraviers was born on 1 March 1769 in Chartres, in the province of Orléanais, the son of a prosecutor.
-On December 1785, at the age of 16, he enlisted in the Angoulême Infantry Regiment, which later became the 34th Infantry Regiment of the French Army.
+In December 1785, at the age of 16, he enlisted in the Angoulême Infantry Regiment, which later became the 34th Infantry Regiment of the French Army.
 While on furlough in Paris, Marceau participated in the storming of the Bastille on 14 July 1789.
 After that event he took his discharge from the regular army and returned to Chartres, but the opposition of his family soon compelled him to seek new military employment.

 Revolutionary Wars

 In July 1792, Marceau was appointed captain of the Revolutionary Army's 2nd Battalion of Volunteers of Eure-et-Loir.
 He took part in the defence of Verdun later in the year, and it was his troop that was ordered to bear the proposals of capitulation to the Prussian camp.
 The defenders' lack of morale provoked the anger of the revolutionary authorities, and Marceau was fortunate to find re-employment as a captain in the regular service.
 However, early in 1793, he along with other officers under suspicion was arrested and imprisoned for a period.